-Expect no dull moment in a visit to Brookings, the fourth largest city in South Dakota.
+Expect no dull moment on a visit to Brookings, the fourth-largest city in South Dakota.

 Also the seat of its namesake county, Brookings has developed many points of interest since it was founded in 1879.

 This city was named after Judge Wilmot W. Brookings, an early pioneer and promoter of the settlement of the Dakota Territory.